BAJAJ FINSERV DIRECT LIMITED

 Can Total Shareholder Return (TSR) be negative?

-Yes.
-TSR becomes negative when the decline in the share price outweighs the dividends received during the period.
-This indicates that overall shareholder value has fallen.
+TSR may be negative if the decline in share price exceeds the value of dividends received during the period.

-Capital gain reflects the increase in share price, while dividend yield measures the income received from dividends.
-TSR combines both price appreciation and dividend income, offering a comprehensive measure of total return earned by shareholders.
+Capital gain reflects changes in share price, while dividend yield represents income from dividends.
+TSR combines both components.

 View More